ProtoSchool/protoschool.github.io/src/tutorials/0005/08-exercise.md

-In this last lesson of this tutorial, we will use the `get` method we learned about to get all the files and directories from a directory structure.

-The file structure has been created for us, and it looks like this:
+For this last challenge, we've created the following file structure in the root directory of your IPFS node:

 ```
 /